romanbody/rhce/README.md

 Docs: https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html#inventory-source-common-format

-Implement python file with dynamic inventory (inventory4.py) to sample structure of iunventory with webservers and proxy.
+Implement python file with dynamic inventory (inventory4.py) to sample structure of inventory with webservers and proxy.
 Include also some vars, e.g. remote_user.
 Use such file also as dynamic inventory with ansible tower deployment.

 Also can be used in ansible command or with playbook: